Mary Mackay (actor)

 Mary Mackay was an Irish-Australian actress.
 She was born in Ireland and worked at the Abbey Theatre, and in London.
-In the 1950s she moved to Australia where she worked on stage, radio, television and film.
+In the 1950s, she moved to Australia where she worked on stage, radio, television and film.
 She arrived in Australia with the company for Call Me Madam.

-She hosted a number of Australian TV talk shows.
+Mackay hosted a number of Australian television talk shows.

 Mackay married a T. Carmichael.
-She was also an A.T.S. major during WWII.
+She was also an A.T.S. major during World War II.